Ben & Jerry's Sells Its Distinctive Ice Cream All Around the World

-On July 19, the popular ice cream company announced that it was ending its longstanding partnership with a licensee that manufactures Ben & Jerry’s ice cream in Israel and distributes it to the occupied territories.
+Ben & Jerry's announced on July 19, 2021, that it had ended its longstanding partnership with a licensee that manufactures Ben & Jerry’s ice cream in Israel and distributes it to the occupied territories.
+Despite this, the ice cream maker is still available in grocery stories around the globe.

 Ben & Jerry’s has a manufacturing facility and two scoop shops located south of Tel Aviv, just outside the occupied territories.
 The Israel production facility is one of four that Ben & Jerry’s has in the world.
 The company also operates two production locations in its home state of Vermont and one in the Netherlands.

-Pulling sales from East Jerusalem and the Israeli settlement in the West Bank shouldn’t have a major impact on Ben & Jerry’s sales.
-The ice cream is available in over 35 different countries, including Australia, Canada, the Phillippines, the United Arab Emirates, Poland, and most of Europe.
+Pulling sales from East Jerusalem and the Israeli settlement in the West Bank didn't have a major impact on Ben & Jerry’s sales.
+The ice cream is available in over 35 different countries, some of which include:

 The OPT isn't the first place that the company has stopped sales.
 The ice cream was also previously pulled from the shelves in Russia and Hong Kong.